AlexvZyl/NativeFramework/README.md

 * OpenGL Maths (GLM): [https://github.com/g-truc/glm].
 * Must have program for debugging graphics, [https://renderdoc.org/].

-*Note: The ImGUI docs can be found in the ImGUI.h file, it is not online or on the Git repo!*
+*Note: The ImGUI docs can be found in the ImGUI.h file and on the git repo.
+Sadly, it is not very extensive.*

 ### OpenGL Learning Resources